 During the preproduction process, screenwriters must take into account the ideas of directors and producers they are working with.
 They should possess the ability to work and collaborate with others.
 Screenwriters may be asked to rewrite or make various versions of the scripts they are working on.

 Job Outlook and Salary for Screenwriters

-The U.S. Bureau of Labor Statistics (BLS) predicted a slow 2% increase of employment for writers and authors between 2014-2024 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) predicted little or no change in employment for writers and authors between 2018-2028 (www.bls.gov).
 For screenwriters just entering the field, small or independent filmmakers may provide the best job opportunities.
-According to the BLS in 2015, all types of writers and authors earned a median salary of $60,250.
+According to the BLS in 2018, all types of writers and authors earned a median salary of $62,170.

 Screenwriters may strengthen their careers by enrolling in a training program or pursuing a degree at a college or university.
 Earning a certificate in screenwriting offers students the opportunity to develop their writing skills and teaches them how to analyze scripts.
 Others progress to earning bachelor's degrees to further their career.